marcharper/python-ternary/README.md

 plots in the two dimensional simplex projected onto a two dimensional plane.

 The library provides functions for plotting projected lines, curves (trajectories), scatter plots, and heatmaps.
 There are [several examples](https://github.com/marcharper/python-ternary/blob/master/examples.py) and a short tutorial below.

-Some ternary functions expect the simplex to be partititioned into some number of steps, determined by the scale parameter.
-A few functions will do this partitioning automatically for you, but when working with real data or simulation output, you may have partitioned already.
-If you are working with probability distributions, just use `scale=1` (the default).
-Otherwise the scale parameter effectively controls the resolution of many plot types (e.g. heatmaps).

 # Gallery